 - They have used a vernier caliper (and a cheap one at that) to measure bearings to 0.01mm accuracy.
 This is a completely inappropriate measuring instrument.
 A micrometer would be more appropriate

-- Quality bearings will never measure exactly on the bore and outer diameter, they always measure under so these readings are 100% fake, they are cheap bearings or they cannot use their equipment properly.
+- Quality bearings will never measure exactly on the bore and outer diameter, they always measure under so these readings are 100% inaccurate, they are cheap bearings or they cannot use their equipment properly.

 This is mainly a statement that the buyer should be aware of some of the practices of bike suppliers and manufacturers, a lot of them have vested interests in a shady form of social media advertising but it goes undetected.

 As a practicing engineer, I will continue to provide commentary but will pay careful attention to the individuals that are asking for it.